fruciano/GeometricMorphometricsMix/README.md

 - **reversePCA** : Simple function to obtain the original variables (e.g., shape) from PC scores (and mean)
 - **RVrarefied** : Computation of rarefied estimates of Escoufier RV (see Fruciano et al. 2013 - Plos One)
 - **RVcomparison** : Permutation test for the difference in Escoufier RV (see Fruciano et al. 2013 - Plos One)
+- **TestOfAngle** : Test of angle between two vectors, optionally allowing "flipping" of one of the two

 ## Installation
 From Github, using devtools